dhaun/scrivx2pltr/README.md

 ## What it doesn't do yet

 Export notes and labels.
-There are no standards for those in Scrivener, though.
+Not sure how to do this yet, since there are no standards for those in Scrivener.

 ## Requirements